ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 ## Attributes

-### src, srcdoc, frameborder, allowfullscreen, allowtransparency
+### src, srcdoc, frameborder, allowfullscreen, allowtransparency, referrerpolicy

 The attributes above should all behave like they do on standard iframes.